Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 Mineralocorticoids - aldosterone and deoxycorticosterone - are formed in the adrenal cortex.
 Aldosterone is synthesized from cholesterol in the cells of the glomerular layer of the adrenal cortex.
-This is the most potent mineralocorticoid, its activity is 30 times greater than deoxycorticosterone.
-For a day, 0.05-0.23 g of aldosterone is synthesized in the adrenal glands.
-Synthesis and release of aldosterone into the blood regulates angiotensin II.
-Aldosterone leads to an increase in the sodium content in the kidneys, which is accompanied by an increased release of K + and H +.
-The concentration of sodium in the urine is low, if there is a lot of aldosterone in the bloodstream.
-In addition to the cells of the renal tubules, aldosterone has an effect on the excretion of sodium in the intestine and the distribution of electrolytes in the body.
+It is the most potent mineralocorticoid, 30 times more active than deoxycorticosterone.
+0.05-0.23 g of aldosterone is synthesized in the adrenal glands per day.
+The synthesis and release of aldosterone into the blood is regulated by angiotensin II.
+Aldosterone leads to an increase in the sodium content in the kidneys, which is accompanied by increased excretion of K + and H +.
+The concentration of sodium in the urine is low if there is a lot of aldosterone in the bloodstream.
+In addition to the cells of the renal tubules, aldosterone affects the excretion of sodium in the intestine and the distribution of electrolytes in the body.

-Normal secretion of aldosterone depends on many factors, including the activity of the renin-angiotensin system, the potassium content, ACTH, magnesium and sodium in the blood.
+Normal aldosterone secretion depends on many factors, including the activity of the renin-angiotensin system, the content of potassium, ACTH, magnesium, and sodium in the blood.

-Primary hyperaldosteronism (Cohn syndrome) is a rather rare disease, most often caused by an adenoma that synthesizes aldosterone.
-This disease is characterized by a high degree of sodium retention in the body (hypernatremia) and increased excretion of K + in the urine, which leads to hypokalemia (in the combination of hypertension and hypokalemia, the probability of primary hyperaldosteronism is 50%).
-The concentration of aldosterone in the blood plasma is usually increased (in 72% of patients), and the activity of renin is sharply reduced (down to zero).
-In Kon syndrome, the only form of arterial hypertension develops, in which the levels of renin and aldosterone in the blood are in inverse ratios (in the detection of this pattern, the diagnosis of primary hyperaldosteronism can be considered proven).
+Primary hyperaldosteronism (Conn's syndrome) is a rather rare disease, most often caused by an adenoma synthesizing aldosterone.
+This disease is characterized by a high degree of sodium retention in the body (hypernatremia) and increased excretion of K + in the urine, which leads to hypokalemia (with a combination of arterial hypertension and hypokalemia, the probability of primary hyperaldosteronism is 50%).
+The concentration of aldosterone in the blood plasma is usually increased (in 72% of patients), and renin activity is sharply reduced (down to zero).
+Conn's syndrome is the only form of arterial hypertension in which the levels of renin and aldosterone in the blood are in inverse proportions (if such a pattern is detected, the diagnosis of primary hyperaldosteronism can be considered proven).

-Bartter's syndrome is characterized by hyper-reninemia in the background of hyperplasia of juxtaglomerular cells, hyperaldosteronemia, potassium deficiency, metabolic alkalosis, and angiotensin-resistant vessels.
-The syndrome is associated with a hereditary conditioned decrease in vascular sensitivity to the pressor effect of angiotensin II.
-It is not excluded and the primary renal defect causing loss of potassium by the kidneys.
-Clinically, this disease is characterized by adynamia, polyuria, polydipsia, headache.
+Bartter syndrome is characterized by hyperreninemia against the background of hyperplasia of juxtaglomerular cells, hyperaldosteronemia, potassium deficiency, metabolic alkalosis, and vascular resistance to angiotensin.
+The syndrome is associated with a hereditary decrease in vascular sensitivity to the pressor effect of angiotensin II.
+Primary renal defect causing loss of potassium by the kidneys is also possible.
+Clinically, this disease is characterized by adynamia, polyuria, polydipsia, and headache.

-To diseases in the pathogenesis of which an important role is played by secondary hyperaldosteronism, the syndrome of periodic edema also applies.
-It is a common disease that occurs in women aged 30-55 years and is rarely seen in men.
-The pathogenesis of the syndrome of periodic edema is due to a number of neurogenic, hemodynamic and hormonal disorders.
-Clinically, this syndrome is characterized by the development of edema, a decrease in urine output to 300-600 ml per day, thirst, rapid increase in body weight, imbalance of sex hormones (low levels of progesterone and hyperprolactinemia) and elevated levels of aldosterone in the blood.
+The diseases in the pathogenesis of which secondary hyperaldosteronism plays an important role include periodic edema syndrome.
+This is a common disease that occurs in women aged 30-55 years and is rarely observed in men.
+The pathogenesis of periodic edema syndrome is due to a number of neurogenic, hemodynamic and hormonal disorders.
+Clinically, this syndrome is characterized by the development of edema, a decrease in urination to 300-600 ml per day, thirst, rapid weight gain, imbalance of sex hormones (low progesterone levels and hyperprolactinemia) and an increased level of aldosterone in the blood.

-In pseudohydaldosteronism, an increase in aldosterone concentration is associated with a defect in the mineralocorticoid receptors in the tissues, which leads to the activation of the renin-aldosterone system.
-The increased activity of renin in the blood plasma testifies to the secondary nature of hyperal-dosteronism in relation to the hyperactivity of the renin-angiotensin system.
-In addition to the distal tubules of the kidneys, the defect can be manifested in the salivary and sweat glands, as well as in the cells of the mucous membrane of the colon.
-In pseudohydaldosteronism against a background of high aldosterone concentration and renin activity in the blood plasma, hyponatremia (less than 110 mmol / l) and hyperkalemia are revealed.
+In pseudohyperaldosteronism, the increased aldosterone concentration is associated with a defect in mineralocorticoid receptors in tissues, which leads to activation of the renin-aldosterone system.
+Increased renin activity in the blood plasma indicates that hyperaldosteronism is secondary to hyperactivity of the renin-angiotensin system.
+In addition to the distal renal tubules, the defect can manifest itself in the salivary and sweat glands, as well as in the cells of the colon mucosa.
+In pseudohyperaldosteronism, against the background of a high concentration of aldosterone and renin activity in the blood plasma, hyponatremia (less than 110 mmol / l) and hyperkalemia are detected.

-In the study of aldosterone in the blood, it must be taken into account that its release into the blood is subordinated to the daily rhythm, similar to the rhythm of cortisol release.
-The peak of the hormone concentration is noted in the morning hours, the lowest concentration is at about midnight.
+When studying aldosterone in the blood, it is necessary to take into account that its release into the blood is subject to a daily rhythm, similar to the rhythm of cortisol release.
+The peak concentration of the hormone is noted in the morning hours, the lowest concentration - approximately at midnight.
 The concentration of aldosterone increases in the luteal phase of the ovulatory cycle and during pregnancy.

-Liddle syndrome is a rare family kidney disease that needs to be differentiated with hyperaldosteronism, as it is accompanied by hypertension and hypokalemic metabolic alkalosis, but in most patients renin activity and aldosterone concentration in the blood are reduced.
+Liddle syndrome is a rare familial kidney disease that must be differentiated from hyperaldosteronism, as it is accompanied by arterial hypertension and hypokalemic metabolic alkalosis, but in most patients, renin activity and aldosterone concentrations in the blood are reduced.

 - In the absence of arterial hypertension: